benhutchins/dyngoose/README.md

 Elegant DynamoDB object modeling for Typescript.

 Let's face it, all good databases need good model casting.
 DynamoDB is powerful but libraries that used it were not.
-That's there where comes in Dyngoose.
+That's where Dyngoose comes in.

 [Read the docs!](https://github.com/benhutchins/dyngoose/wiki)